opentext-idol/find/Hard-Coded-Document-Fields.md

-Find looks for the following fields in Idol/HoD documents:
+Find looks for the following fields in IDOL or Haven OnDemand documents:
 * content_type
 * url
 * offset